 - If medicines are not taken as they are prescribed or are combined, an individual can react differently to how they were originally intended

 - Long-term use of medication such as sleeping pills can increase health risks and risk of falling

 - Older adults respond to medicines differently.
 Age causes metabolism to slow down, causing medicines to stay in the body for longer, and making people more sensitive to the effects of medicines.

 Did you know?
 Two thirds of people aged 75 and older take at least 5 medicines per day.

 Multiple medications and side effects

 All medicines have side effects.
 Long-term use of some medications such as sleeping pills can increase health risks.
 Taking multiple medications increases the likelihood of adverse effects and interactions.
-An older adult taking 5 or more medications per day is at greater risk of falling.
+Older adults who take 5 or more medications each day are at an increased risk of falling.

-Common negative side effects from medications that can lead to falls include:
+Common medication side effects that can increase falls risk include: